joshghent/blog/content/blog/onebag/index.md

 ### Tech

 - <mark>**<u>MacBook Pro 14” 2021.</u>**</mark> Brought after I spilled an entire litre of water on my old laptop (yes really - and no, rice didn't help).
 It allows me to do my work and that's it.
 I could have used some more RAM occasionally for running VM's and such but it's great 99% of the time.
 I generally limit software or OS upgrades because I find stuff just break after upgrading.
 - <mark>**<u>iPhone 14 Pro Max.</u>**</mark> Upgraded a few months ago and it's made a massive difference to the speed that I can accomplish tasks with.
-When traveling, it's my constant companion, for everything from maps, music, ride sharing, and travel guide.
+When travelling, it's my constant companion, for everything from maps, music, ride sharing, and travel guide.

   - **Apps installed**
     - **Reading:** Kindle, Feedly